jkevin1/OptiX/README.md

 --Direct lighting
 --Smarter sampling distributions/weights
 --Convert algorithm to iterative/accumulative instead of recursive as much as possible
+--Bidirectional path tracing or photon mapping are options, but not realistic before end of semester
 --Although not an actual software improvement, I could overclock my GPU
 Uses 100% of gpu, which can lead to driver timeouts since I am using the same GPU as my OS
 --Possibly consider tile-based rendering so that OS can render between tiles